actions/toolkit/docs/commands.md

 `remove-matcher` removes a Problem Matcher by owner
 ### Save State

-Save state to be used in the main or post action.
+Save a state to an environmental variable that can later be used in the main or post action.

 ```bash
 echo "::save-state name=FOO::foovalue"